PgBiel/elembic/src/element.typ

   if type(filter) == function {
     filter = filter(__elembic_data: special-data-values.get-where)
   }
-  assert(type(filter) == dictionary and filter-key in filter, message: "element.cond-set: invalid filter, please pass just 'custom-element' or use 'custom-element.with(...)' to generate a filter.") assert("elements" in filter, message: "element.cond-set: this filter is missing the 'elements' field; this indicates it comes from an element generated with an outdated elembic version.
-Please use an element made with an up-to-date elembic version.") assert(filter.elements != (:), message: "element.cond-set: this filter appears to not be restricted to any elements.
-It must apply to exactly one element (the one receiving the set rule).") assert(filter.elements.len() == 1, message: "element.cond-set: this filter appears to apply to more than one element.
+  assert(type(filter) == dictionary and filter-key in filter, message: "elembic: element.cond-set: invalid filter, please pass just 'custom-element' or use 'custom-element.with(...)' to generate a filter.") assert("elements" in filter, message: "elembic: element.cond-set: this filter is missing the 'elements' field; this indicates it comes from an element generated with an outdated elembic version.
+Please use an element made with an up-to-date elembic version.") assert(filter.elements != (:), message: "elembic: element.cond-set: this filter appears to not be restricted to any elements.
+It must apply to exactly one element (the one receiving the set rule).") assert(filter.elements.len() == 1, message: "elembic: element.cond-set: this filter appears to apply to more than one element.
 It must apply to exactly one element (the one receiving the set rule).") let (eid, elem) = filter.elements.pairs().first()

   let args = (elem.parse-args)(fields, include-required: false)